Newbz521/DDR/README.md

 ### Playing Instructions

+- The top bar will automatically generate shuffled directional keys.
-- Using your "left", "right", "up", "down" arrows keys to match the computers output.
+- Use your "left", "right", "up", "down" arrows keys to match the random shuffled directions on the top output.
-- Press your "spacebar" key to submit your dance moves!
+- Press your "spacebar" key after you match to your best of your abilities to check accuracy.
-- Remember that you are timed for 30 seconds each round!
+- Game will automatically run every 30 seconds.
 - Your Highest score will be automatically recorded.

 ## Authors